DumbGameMaker/SuperDuperDupeDatapack/README.md

-# Super Duper Dupe Datapack
+# Super Duper Dupe Datapack [EXPERIMENTAL BRANCH]
 Official repo for the Super Duper Dupe Datapack!
+Please note this branch contains experimental code.
+The stuff here probably won't work at all.

 ## How to Install
-### From PMC
+### ~~From PMC~~
-1. Go to [here](https://www.planetminecraft.com/data-pack/superduper-dupe-datapack/) to download the zipped file
+1. ~~Go to [here](https://www.planetminecraft.com/data-pack/superduper-dupe-datapack/) to download the zipped file~~
-1. For Windows: Open File Explorer and navigate to %appdata%/.minecraft/saves/<worldname> and put the downloaded .zip in the 'datapacks' folder
+1. ~~For Windows: Open File Explorer and navigate to %appdata%/.minecraft/saves/\<worldname\> and put the downloaded .zip in the 'datapacks' folder~~
-1. For Mac: Open Finder and navigate to ~/Library/Application Support/minecraft/saves/<worldname> and put the downloaded .zip in the 'datapacks' folder
+1. ~~For Mac: Open Finder and navigate to ~/Library/Application Support/minecraft/saves/\<worldname\> and put the downloaded .zip in the 'datapacks' folder~~

 ### From Github
 1. Clone the Github repo by clicking the green 'code' button and selecting 'Download Zip'
-1. For Windows: Open File Explorer and navigate to %appdata%/.minecraft/saves/<worldname> and put the downloaded .zip in the 'datapacks' folder
+1. For Windows: Open File Explorer and navigate to %appdata%/.minecraft/saves/\<worldname\> and put the downloaded .zip in the 'datapacks' folder
-1. For Mac: Open Finder and navigate to ~/Library/Application Support/minecraft/saves/<worldname> and put the downloaded .zip in the 'datapacks' folder
+1. For Mac: Open Finder and navigate to ~/Library/Application Support/minecraft/saves/\<worldname\> and put the downloaded .zip in the 'datapacks' folder

 ## [PlanetMinecraft Page](https://www.planetminecraft.com/data-pack/superduper-dupe-datapack/)